-Property Watch is a program that the Astoria Police Department started in 2016 and is designed to assist owners of commercial properties, businesses, and apartment complexes curb unwanted activity that occurs after business hours or when the owner (or manager) cannot be contacted.
+The Property Watch program started in 2016 to assist owners of commercial properties, businesses, and apartment complexes curb unwanted activity that occurs after business hours or when the owner or manager cannot be contacted.
+This program is not for single residential houses.
 Without authority granted by the person responsible for the property/business, the police are often not able to take action on non-criminal issues that occur on private property.
-Some examples would be non-residents/customers hanging out on property, skateboarding, non-customer vehicles in the parking lot, etc.
+Some examples would be non-residents/customers loitering on the property, skateboarding, non-customer vehicles in the parking lot, etc.

 If you sign up to be a member of the program, please be aware that Astoria Police Officers:

-1. Will not provide legal advice to you.
+- Will not provide legal advice to you.

-2. Will not evict people for you, nor make that decision for you.
+- Will not evict people for you, nor make that decision for you.

-3. Will not tow cars off your private parking lot unless it’s related to a police investigation or incident.
+- Will not tow cars off your private parking lot unless it’s related to a police investigation or incident.

-4. Will not act in the capacity of a private security guard.
+- Will not act in the capacity of a private security guard.

-5. May not be able to fix or address all your concerns.
+- May not be able to fix or address all your concerns.

-If your property or business is outside of the city limits of Astoria, then I encourage you to take this info to the law enforcement agency that serves you and see if they would be interested in partnering with you to start the program up.
+The Property Watch program is only available for commercial properties and businesses within in the limits of the City of Astoria.
+This program is not for single residential houses.
+If your property or business is outside of the city limits of Astoria, we encourage you to take this information to the law enforcement agency that serves you to see if they would be interested in partnering with you to start the program up.